lkilcher/dolfyn/xarray_dev_changelog.md

 			- Should be easier to debug
 		2. Need to write (adjust the file I previously created) an xarray dataset constructor that'll build off that dictionary
 		3. Should be able to use the '_set_coords' subroutine located in `rotate.base` to set orientation coordinates
+		- is there a point to keeping a dedicated h5py DOLfYN to xarray DOLfYN conversion file?
 	- Step 1 completed
 		- No pressure data from vectors or awacs??
 Registering as 0 in binary?
 		- AWAC temp scaling is way off (?) - Added 0.01 factor
 		- Added 0.1 scale factor for Signature magnetometer to return in units of uT
+	- Step 2 & 3 - done
+		- Need to move Vector rotation matrices from attributes to variables, and remove a lot of config junk - done
+		- Need a bit of code to chop off nan's - done

+- Debugging:
+	- When reading TRDI data with bottom-track, every subsequently-read datafile will contain the 'bt' variables even if the instrument didn't record them - remnant/memory of global variables in the IO code?
+	- Occasional TRDI sampling frequency calculation error - calculation depends on a variable that appears haphazardly written by TRDI software (VMDAS)
+	- Bad AWAC IMU data reads as 6551.x?
+	- *xarray accessor warning due to 'Velocity' and 'TKE' inheritance?
+	- !!!*Broke rotation code - bad determinant warning in 'orientmat' at indices {} error- how did Levi chop this data off originally?

+- To do:
+	- Change mpltime to epoch time or something
+	- Optimize I/O code
+	- depth of adcp for range for nortek instruments? - not taken into account natively by Nortek
+	- Function to calculate 'S(k)'?
+Already wrote one for the wavenumber
+	- Save as mat function - done, working on loading a mat file
+	- Add functionality for dual profiling configurations - *Need to incorporate 'alt' and 'ast' variable keys into readers (they're keys for the AD2CP's second profiling configuration)
+	- Add functionality for Nortek SigVM .ad2cp files